-What happened exactly on that day
+What happened exactly on that day?

 On this day, June 13, 1976, Adriano Panatta triumphed at Roland-Garros, edging out Harold Solomon in the final (6-1, 6-4, 4-6, 7-6).
 This victory is remarkable in the tournament’s history, as Panatta achieved the rare feat of claiming the title after saving a match point in the first round.
-He also managed to beat the favourite Bjorn Borg, whom he had already beaten there in 1973, in the quarter-finals.
+He also managed to beat the favourite Bjorn Borg, whom he had already beaten in Paris in 1973, in the quarter-finals.
 Panatta would remain the only player to ever defeat the Swede at Roland-Garros.

 Adriano Panatta was born in 1950.
 He made himself famous in 1970 when he beat the Italian icon Nicola Pietrangeli to claim the Italian Championships title.
 In the following years, he would win six titles prior to Roland-Garros 1976, including the 1976 Italian Open, the week before the French Open, where he managed to save 11 match points in the first round against Kim Warwick.
-His best ever Grand Slam result was reaching the semi-finals at Roland-Garros in 1973, after defeating the young Borg, who was appearing in Paris for the first time, in the fourth round (7-6, 2-6, 7-5, 7-6).
+His best ever Grand Slam result was reaching the Roland-Garros semi-finals in 1973, after defeating the young Borg, who was playing in Paris for the first time, in the fourth round (7-6, 2-6, 7-5, 7-6).

 Harold Solomon was born in 1952.
-Before Roland-Garros in 1976, he had claimed seven professional titles on the Tour, the biggest being the Washington Star International in 1974, where he beat Guillermo Vilas in the final (1-6, 6-3, 6-4).
+Before Roland-Garros in 1976, he had claimed seven professional titles on the tour, the biggest being the Washington Star International in 1974, where he beat Guillermo Vilas in the final (1-6, 6-3, 6-4).
 With his amazing footwork and his defensive game style, he was a dangerous player on clay, as he had proven in 1974 by reaching the Roland-Garros semi-finals, where he was seen off by Borg (6-4, 2-6, 6-2, 6-1).

 The story took place at Roland-Garros, Paris.
 The stadium, located in the west of Paris at the edge of the Bois de Boulogne forest, had been hosting the French Open since 1928.
 It was the first and now the only Grand Slam to be played on clay, the slowest surface, which made it the hardest tournament to win from a physical perspective.
 Although Panatta’s game style, consisting of volleys and creativity, seemed more suitable for fast surfaces, he had been born and raised on clay, and Roland-Garros was his favourite Grand Slam tournament.